Iowa State Bracketology Update

 (http://www.bracketmatrix.com/) is a great resource, as they essentially assemble all seed projections from every bracket-making service and compile them into a master matrix.

-CBS Bracketology: 7 seed (top 7 seed per bracket matrix) in the East Region playing 10 seed Murray State (awkward), matched up with Kentucky.
+CBS Bracketology: 7 seed (2nd 7 seed per bracket matrix) in the East Region playing 10 seed Davidson, matched up with Wisconsin.

-ESPN Bracketology: 8 seed (seed rank unknown) in the East Region playing 9 seed Wake Forest, matched up with Auburn.

-SB Nation Bracketology: 7 seed (seed rank unknown) in the East Region playing 10 seed Wake Forest, matched up with Kentucky.
+ESPN Bracketology: 7 seed (seed rank unknown) in the Midwest Region playing 10 seed North Carolina, matched up with Kentucky.

 Location Prediction: